 Cost of a boat ride – ₹500 (adult)

 Andaman and Nicobar tourism’s Havelock Island has a host of beautiful beaches such as Radhanagar Beach, Elephant Beach, Kalapathar Beach and Vijaynagar Beach.
 If scuba diving and snorkelling is on your travel itinerary, then Havelock is where you need to be.
 The best scuba diving and snorkelling happens here.
 Elephant Island has some of the best coral reefs since they’re closer to the shore.
-This makes snorkelling here a real treat.
+This makes snorkelling a real treat on the Andaman travel guide.

 Another feather in Andaman and Nicobar tourism’s hat is the Sea Walk that has been introduced recently.
 You can enjoy this unique attraction at Elephant Beach in Havelock.
 Visitors can walk on the sea bed which is about 6-7m deep and gape at the vibrant marine life in the sea.
 The sea walk is completely safe and can be done by anyone regardless of age.